LucaIns/website/content/authors/admin/_index.md

 **I would like to think of myself as a scientist, who happens largely to specialise in the use of statistics** – *David Cox*

 My  primary  research  interests  concern  robust  statistics  and  high-dimensional modelling.
 I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
-The developed methodologies encompass continuous opti-mization methods as well as mixed-integer programming techniques.
+The developed methodologies encompass continuous optimization methods as well as mixed-integer programming techniques.
 I am also investigating the use of these tools to analyze the effects of climate change on honeybees mortality.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.